-183. - Add a sketch to the flat face at the beginning of the thread, and another at the end of the thread using "Convert Entities."
-Make a 120 degrees "Revolved Boss" with each sketch using the vertical edge as axis of revolution.
-The reason to make it 120 degrees is to merge to the body of the bottle.
+183. - Add a sketch to the flat face at the beginning of the thread using "Convert Entities".
+Make a 120 degrees "Revolved Boss" using the vertical edge as axis of revolution.
+The reason to make it 120 degrees is to completely merge it with the body of the bottle.
+Add another sketch at the end of the thread and repeat the same process.